-At WestVet, we understand that coping with your pet’s emergency or specialty health concerns can be an emotional process and you may have additional questions about our services or your pet's treatments.
+We understand a pet’s emergency or specialty health concerns can be an emotional process and you may have additional questions about our services.

-While you are certainly welcome to contact our hospital at any time of day with questions or concerns, this section addresses some of the most common questions.
+You are welcome to contact our hospital at any time of day with questions or concerns, 208.375.1600.
+Listed below, we have compiled a list of common client inquiries.

-I brought my pet in on emergency, another pet who came in after mine was seen first.
+A pet that arrived after me was seen first.
 Why is this?

 Please trust the knowledge and experience of our staff to determine the level of priority that is assigned to each patient.

-If you wish to make decisions regarding the nature of care that this pet will receive, it will be necessary for you to assume responsibility as an owner.
+If you wish to make decisions regarding the nature of veterinary care the animal may receive, it will be necessary for you to assume responsibility as an owner.

 Why does it take longer for the hair to grow back where the epidural was given?